nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   * Reduce complexity and potential dependencies.
   * Clear outline has been established that the only data structure present is the `AddressBook` containing `UniquePersonList`.
-    * There is not a need to apply sorting strategies to another different data strcuture.
+    * There is not a need to apply sorting strategies to another different data structure.

 --------------------------------------------------------------------------------------------------------------------